-- If the skin on your body is getting dry, flaky and wrinkled, my favourite product for dry skin is glycerin.
-For really dry skin, this works way better than a cream or body oil.
-But if you are going to use pure, undiluted glycerin, only use it on your body, not on your face.
+- If the skin on your body is getting dry, flaky and wrinkled, my favourite ingredient/product for dry skin is glycerin.
+For really dry skin – mix or layer glycerin with a body oil, cream or balm.
+This works way better than using a body moisturizer on its own.
+And if you are going to use pure, undiluted glycerin, only use it on your body, not on your face.
 Using undiluted glycerin on your face can cause irritation and possibly breakouts.
-I have a whole blog post on how to use vegetable glycerin for dry skin.
-Recently I’ve been applying a thin layer of a balm on top of the glycerin to seal in the moisture and getting even better results.
-But even on its own, it’s still very effective.
+I have a whole blog post on how to use glycerin for dry skin.

 Skin care for anti-aging

 - The foundation of my skin care routine is a gentle skin care routine.
 My skin has always been quite sensitive and reactive, and as I’m getting older and my hormones are changing, my skin is even more reactive.
 I’m prone to redness, irritation, melasma, and occasional breakouts.

 - Nowadays I find that if a skincare product is too strong for my skin or too irritating, it really ages my skin.
 If I have a bad reaction to a product it can make my skin appear thinner, more lined and textured, shriveled up and porous.
 And it can take much longer for my skin to heal and bounce back to normal.